Qualified Charitable Distributions (QCDs)

 What sort of documentation does Main Street Retirement provide for me?

-Near the end of January, if you took a QCD in the preceding tax year, our office will send you a curtesy email with documentation of your QCD transactions.
+Near the end of January, if you took a QCD in the preceding tax year, our office will send you a courtesy email with documentation of your QCD transactions.
 This information can be provided to your tax preparer and kept for your own records.
 The information will include: the account name and number, amount, and date of distribution(s).

 What is a Qualified Charitable Distribution (QCD)?